NissesSenap/blog/content/blog/azure_hugo_ci.md

 ### CI

-Now it's time to create the CI job wich in Azure Pipeline is a yaml file, you can find the update version here: [my Azure Pipeline CI file][azure_pipeline_ci]
+Now it's time to create the CI job which in Azure Pipeline is a yaml file, you can find the update version here: [my Azure Pipeline CI file][azure_pipeline_ci]

 ```yaml
 trigger: